ringcentral/ringcentral-embeddable/docs/interact-with-calling-settings.md

 In RingCentral Embeddable widget, we provide 4 calling options in `Calling Setting` page.

 - Browser - make and receive calls using your computer’s microphone and speaker based on browser
-- RingCentral for Desktop - make and receive calls using your RingCentral for Desktop app
+- RingCentral for Desktop - make and receive calls using your RingCentral Phone for Desktop app
 - My RingCentral Phone
 - Custom Phone